Fastener Materials and Finishes

 Black Oxide is a very popular plating because it has a black color (perfect for exposed screw heads on “High-Tech” styled products), and it provides just enough corrosion protection to prevent rusting of imported fasteners during their 3-week boat ride.
 Plated with Black Oxide for purely decorative reasons.

 Statuary Bronze is a decorative finish designed to match the antique appearance of old cabinet hardware.
 Primarily dark bronze, with highlights of copper.
-Highlights increase on screws exposed to wear or abrasion.
+Highlights increase on screws exposed to wear or abrasion, often used for decorative purposes, such as mounting cabinet and door hardware.

 Yellow Zinc resembles Bright Brass plating, but appears more iridescent.
 It offers a modest amount of corrosion resistance (approx. 100 hours’ salt spray to 10% red rust).